cg123/NeMo-RL/docs/design-docs/knowledge-distillation.md

 ### In Policy Worker

-The policy worker computes logits and calls the loss function:
+The policy worker computes logits from the model and calls the loss function:

 ```python
 # In v2_policy_worker.py (existing code, no changes needed)